 The architectural style of the Normandie Apartments

 The eight-story building is in the French Renaissance style and is the oldest veranda-style apartment building in Shanghai.
-The concrete building is 30 metres tall, occupies a ground area of 1,580 square metres, and has a floor area of 9,275 square metres.
-There were originally 63 apartments, 30 servants’ quarters, and three elevators.
+The concrete apartment building is 30 metres tall, occupies a ground area of 1,580 square metres, and has a floor area of 9,275 square metres.
+Formerly, there were 63 apartments, 30 servants’ quarters, and three elevators.
 The unusual wedge-shape of the building is reminiscent of the Flatiron Building in New York.

-The first, second floors formed a semi-circular vault, with a stone-like cement wall.
+The first and second floors formed a semi-circular vault with a stone-like cement wall.
 The third to seventh floors of the building have yellow-brown tiled walls.
 The exterior of the eighth floor is still a stone-like cement wall.
-Next to the spiral staircases, there is also passenger and cargo elevators.
-And the elevators use a half-clock to indicate the floor where the elevator arrives, which is a very chic design.
+Next to the spiral staircases, there are also passenger and cargo elevators.

 The historical stories associated to the Normandie Apartments

 There used to have two movie companies not far from this building.
-Therefore, it became a popular residence for people from the film industry in the 1940s.
-They gathered in the cafes and restaurants on the ground floor to talk about the manuscript and interview potential actors and actresses.
+Therefore, it became a renowned residence for people from the film industry in the 1940s.
+They gathered in the cafes and restaurants on the ground floor to discuss the manuscript and interview potential actors and actresses.

 Soon, it became the centre of China’s film industry during the Republic of China era.
 Residents included famous actors and actresses Wu Yin, Wang Renmei, Qin Yi, Zhao Dan, Sun Daolin, Wang Wenjuan, Shangguan Yunzhu, and actor/director Zheng Junli.